 Outside the Firm

 Victoria has been a voracious reader of fiction since childhood, and her love for stories made her into an attorney who listens with great interest and little judgment.
-She loves to travel with her husband, Robert—in the last year, they have visited the Republic of Georgia, Southern Turkey, and Oman—and is an ardent appreciator of all things epicurean.
+She loves to travel with her husband, Robert—in the last year, they have visited the Republic of Georgia, Indonesia, and Oman—and is an ardent appreciator of all things epicurean.
 She is a strong power napper and home cook, particularly of dishes learned from her Middle-Eastern mom.